When planning your grow tent fan setup, you’ll need to purchase several types of fans:

 Clips fans mounted on tent poles can only rotate certain ways, your angles are limited because the material itself will get in the way of the shape of the clip and prevent your from fully rotating it.
 Having multiple clip fans is a great above-the-canopy circulation solution in a grow tent.
 Clip fans are very inexpensive.
 They don’t move a lot of air, but in a small to medium grow tent they do the trick well and are also a great way to save space.

 Large grow tents need a larger solution.
 Oscillating fans come in lots of sizes, including 8″, 10″, 12″, 16″, 20″, 24″, and 30″.
 Most of the larger sizes are available as stand fans.
-Since they deliver air in multiple directions, oscillating fans a great choice for ensuring lots of air movement around your happily-growing marijuana.
+Since they deliver air in multiple directions, oscillating fans a great choice for ensuring lots of air movement around your marijuana plants.
 If you have the room, go for it.

 Large oscillating fans on stands work well in larger tent environments.
-Multiple fans are needed in bigger grow rooms, but the changes are if you’re utilizing a very large grow tent you’re probably not reading this tutorial on choosing the right tent fans.
+Multiple fans are needed in bigger grow rooms or tent setups, but the chances are if you’re utilizing a very large grow tent you’re probably not reading this tutorial grow tent fans.